Tbrennan6/IcelandicNow/docs/05_simple_sentences/06_weak_verbs.md

 So far, we have been exposed to a few different verbs (e.g., *að elska*, *að tala*, *að heita*) and have perhaps started to pick up on how they behave.
 In this lesson, we are going to drill down a little harder on verb inflections by learning how to inflect weak verbs in both the present and the past!

+While many courses and textbooks prefer to teach only one verb type or one tense at a time, we are going to take a different and learn all weak verbs in the present and past at the same time.
+If this is the first time you are learning conjugation, this lesson may seem like a lot of information to take in--and admittedly it is.
+But there is a resaon that I made this decision:

+1. Learning all weak verbs at once helps us categorize them together mentally and gain a greater appreciation for their similarities which will help us inflect them.
+2. The present and past tenses are both extremely common, so knowing only one is extremely limiting.
+3. Seeing and learning both tenses together helps us to internalize the changes between the present and past tenses better!

 ## What Are Weak Verbs?
 Previously, we learned a little bit about weak nouns: a certain subset of all nouns that are categorized together because they behave the same way.
 Weak verbs are the same way!